adlnet/xAPI-Spec/xAPI.md

 	}
 }
 ```
-A long example statement showcasing most of the properties available:
+A long example statement showcasing most of the properties available.
+This example shows
+a statement returned by an LRS including the authority and stored propeties set by the LRS:
 ```
 {
     "id": "6690e6c9-3ef0-4ed3-8b37-7f3964730bee",